Golden Gate Transit: Fares

 Transfers are issued by the farebox upon request at the time of cash fare payment.
 Clipper automatically tracks transfers.
 Transfers are valid for two hours for intra-county travel and three hours for inter-county travel and can be used twice.
 Round-trips are not permitted for inter-county travel.
 Full transfer privileges are available to/from Marin Transit.

-Transfers are issued from GGT to Golden Gate Ferry for cash and Clipper customers, but transfers from Golden Gate Ferry to GGT are available only to Clipper customers.
-Transfers are available to/from some other connecting transit systems, including AC Transit, Muni, Petaluma Transit, Santa Rosa CityBus, SMART, SolTrans, Sonoma County Transit, and WestCAT.
-Muni transfers are available only to Clipper customers.
+Transfers are issued between GGT and Golden Gate Ferry only for Clipper customers.
+Transfers are available to/from some connecting transit systems, including AC Transit, Muni, Petaluma Transit, Santa Rosa CityBus, SMART, SolTrans, Sonoma County Transit, and WestCAT.
+Muni, SMART, and SolTrans transfers are available only to Clipper customers.

 Golden Gate Transit accepts one-day and 31-day passes issued by Marin Transit for rides within Marin County.
 No other pass products are accepted.

+Former services

-Club Bus program
+Club Bus

 The Club Bus program was administered by Golden Gate Transit through 2012.
 It provided commuter clubs with contract support for subscription bus service on routes not otherwise operated.
 The program also provided a 30% subsidy for the cost of service.
 The program required the formation of not-for-profit organizations to collect riders' subscription fees and develop schedules.

 The Marin Commute Club, which began service in 1971, had direct service from Marin County to three University of California, San Francisco locations (Parnassus Campus, Mission Bay Campus, San Francisco General Hospital) not otherwise served by Golden Gate Transit.
 Daily ridership dropped from 300 in 1978 to 120 in 2012, and down further to 55 in 2014 shortly before the service was discontinued altogether.

 The Valley of the Moon Commute Club provided bus service to the San Francisco Financial District from the Sonoma Valley, which otherwise does not have direct bus service to San Francisco.
 It was created in 1973 and operated as part of the Club Bus program until 2011.
 At its peak, the club had service on five buses.
 However, the economic downturn and changing travel patterns resulted in substantial service reductions and fare hikes.
 By late 2010, service had been cut to one round-trip with a monthly subscription fee of $350.
 In February 2011, with the club on the brink of shutting down, service was transferred to a private tour company.
 Due to further ridership declines, service was discontinued in May 2014.